-- Utilised video conference technology to connect with parents through Facebook Live and Zoom Webinars - Continued to review and improve the College's Volunteer Induction process - Provided greater access to staff policy briefings through the implementation of online digital video briefings of a wide range of College policies - Implemented the Parent Code of Conduct (Policy No. 56) - Implemented the Social Media Policy (Policy No. 51) - Enhanced existing communication strategies and develop new ways to engage with the wider community - Maintained involvement in Christian Schools Australia Principal's Network - Continued to actively grow and nurture student leadership - Provided professional learning and development on Flipped Learning and Blended Learning
+- Facilitated parent communication through SEQTA Engage, which is the parent portal of the College's Learning Management System - Utlised video conference technology to connect with parents through Facebook Live and Zoom Webinars - Continued to review and improve the College's Volunteer Induction process - Provided greater access to staff policy briefings through the implementation of online digital video briefings of a wide range of College policies - Implemented the Parent Code of Conduct (Policy No. 56) Implemented the Social Media Policy (Policy No. 51) - Enhanced existing communication strategies and develop new ways to engage with the wider community - Maintained involvement in Christian Schools Australia Principal's Network Continued to actively grow and nurture student leadership - Provided professional learning and development on Flipped Learning and Blended Learning